Purely Agent-Driven Black-Box Optimization for Biological Design: Introduction

-This limitation has, of course, inspired a new wave of LLM-enhanced optimization strategies aimed at incorporating higher-level knowledge.
-A growing body of work integrates LLMs into evolutionary loops as intelligent variation operators \citep{MOLLEO, AlphaEvolve}, or embeds them within Bayesian Optimization (BO) pipelines to provide structural priors, candidate generators, or surrogate models \citep{bo_w_llms, bo_w_llms_2, llambo, ChemBOMAS}.
-Going even further, \citet{opro, towards_optimizing_llms, gptopt} treats the LLM \textit{itself} as an optimizer via iterative prompting and feedback, while \citet{llmbox} proposes a hybrid LLM-guided optimization system that incorporates language-model reasoning into a classical black-box optimization workflow.
-The motivation to study how LLMs can be incorporated into design is natural here---a large body of recent work \citep{chemcrow, autonomous_chem_research, auditable_agent_mol_opt, MTMol, jones2025datasetdistillingknowledgepriors} has clearly demonstrated an increasing capability for multimodal reasoning, prediction, and question answering over molecules and language over time.
+This limitation has inspired a new wave of LLM-enhanced optimization strategies aimed at incorporating higher-level knowledge.
+In fact, a large body of recent work \citep{chemcrow, autonomous_chem_research, auditable_agent_mol_opt, MTMol, jones2025datasetdistillingknowledgepriors,saga} has demonstrated that LLMs are capable of multimodal reasoning, prediction, and question answering over molecules and language over time.
+As such, a natural step would be to incorporate these into the molecular discovery pipeline.
+Indeed, a growing body of work integrates LLMs into evolutionary loops as intelligent variation operators \citep{MOLLEO, AlphaEvolve}, or embeds them within BO or other surrogate-based optimization pipelines to provide structural priors, candidate generators, or surrogate models \citep{bo_w_llms, bo_w_llms_2, llambo, ChemBOMAS, lico}.
+Going even further, \citep{opro, towards_optimizing_llms, gptopt} treated the LLM \textit{itself} as an optimizer via iterative prompting and feedback, while \citep{llmbox} proposes a hybrid LLM-guided optimization system that incorporates language-model reasoning into a classical black-box optimization workflow.

-Given the growing use of LLMs in biological optimization pipelines, it is natural to ask what the extreme case looks like: what if we remove manually designed optimization strategies entirely and rely solely on language models to explore the design space and develop their own strategies?
-This approach offers clear benefits: (a) LLMs can incorporate domain knowledge acquired during pretraining into the optimization; (b) domain-specific tools can be used via agentic tool calling; and (c) the optimization process becomes highly flexible and easily adaptable to new settings by modifying the LLMs’ context.
+At this point, we ask: what if we removed manually designed optimization strategies entirely, and instead relied solely on language models to explore the design space and develop their own strategies?
+Such an approach would immediately achieve the following: (a) LLMs can incorporate domain knowledge acquired during pretraining into the optimization, (b) domain-specific tools can be used via agentic tool calling, and (c) the optimization process becomes highly flexible and easily adaptable to new settings by modifying the LLMs’ context.